evrythng/evrythng-cli/README.md

 };

 module.exports = (api) => {
-  api.addCommand(command);
+  api.addCommand(newCommand);
 };
 ```

 In the example above, a new command `greet` is added with one operation that
-defines the argument it uses, in the same way as regular built-in commands.
-This
+is provided subsequent arguments, in the same way as regular built-in commands.
-is valided against a schema before being loaded.
-It is then available as a
+This is validated against a schema before being loaded - it must match the
+structure of the above example.

-command as usual:
+The example command added in the example is then available as usual:

 ```
 $ evrythng greet Charles
 Hello Charles!
 ```

+## Plugin API

+The `api` parameter provided to a plugin's exported function contains the
+following usable methods and data:

+* `addCommand()` - Register a new command.
+* `getOptions()` - Retrieve an object describing the user's `options` from the
+  CLI configuration file, which defines persistent preferences.
+* `getSwitches()` - Retrieve an object describing the currently active switches.

 ## Architecture